 The Commission has also instructed the SESAR JU to propose content for inclusion in a second Common Project (CP2), from among the 60 plus solutions it has delivered to date.

-In its review, SDM will propose minimum changes to facilitate swift implementation and potentially earlier, as well as increased performance benefits, all whilst maintaining buy-in through a wide consultation with stakeholders.
+In its review, SDM proposes minimum changes to facilitate swift implementation and potentially earlier, as well as increased performance benefits, all whilst maintaining buy-in through a wide consultation with stakeholders.